 A Certificate in Just Peace and Conflict Transformation will be useful for persons interested in gaining knowledge and skill regarding their own and others’ conflicts on a personal and/or vocational level.
 Conflict transformation goes beyond conflict resolution and conflict management to an understanding of the journey involved in engaging conflict.
 This approach emphasizes the spiritual disciplines of prayer, meditation, waiting, and deep listening as well as an openness to the oftentimes serendipitous nature of a transformative process, which then guides us toward the relational nature of healthy conflict engagement.

 ~ Dr. Debbie Roberts

 Dr. Scott Holland, Slabaugh Professor of Theology and Culture and Director of Peace Studies and Cross-Cultural Studies

-Dr. Debbie Roberts, adjunct professor
+Dr. Debbie Roberts, continuing adjunct professor, conflict transformation

 The Certificate in Just Peace and Conflict Transformation provides a means of focusing on the work of conflict transformation and creation of just peace in the world.
 Along with theoretical approaches, the skills needed for constructive work in these areas are practiced both individually and in groups.